Jagz Nation, Vol. 2: Royal Niger Company

-Jagz Nation Vol. 2: Royal Niger Company is the third studio album by Nigerian rapper and record producer Jesse Jagz.
-Released by Jagz Nation on March 28, 2014, the album marked a departure from the dancehall and ragga elements deployed on Jagz Nation, Vol.1.
-Thy Nation Come (2013).
+Jagz Nation, Vol. 2: Royal Niger Company is the third studio album by Nigerian rapper and record producer Jesse Jagz.
+Released by Jagz Nation on March 28, 2014, the album marked a departure from the dancehall and ragga elements deployed on Jagz Nation, Vol. 1: Thy Nation Come (2013).
 Jesse Jagz enlisted Shady, Dugod, Ibro and Phazehop to assist with production.
 The album consists of samples ranging from Rufus & Chaka Khan's "Ain't Nobody" to excerpts from movies such as Network (1976), Scarface (1983) and Johnny Mad Dog (2008).

-Jagz Nation Vol. 2: Royal Niger Company features guest appearances and recording samples from Fela Kuti, Tupac, Rufus & Chaka Khan, Tesh Carter, Jumar, Dugod, Sarah Mitaru, Rexx and Show Dem Camp.
+Jagz Nation, Vol. 2: Royal Niger Company features guest appearances and recording samples from Fela Kuti, Tupac, Rufus & Chaka Khan, Tesh Carter, Jumar, Dugod, Sarah Mitaru, Rexx and Show Dem Camp.
+The album yielded the singles "The Search (Radio)" and "Sunshine".

-Background and launch concert
+Background and promotion

 Jesse Jagz started creating the album by recording a mixture of ideas for two months.
-After the two-month period, his team sifted through the music and selected the album's final track listing.
-He chose the album's title to sensitize people about their history and said he made the album for his core fans.
-He describes the album as two steps above Jagz Nation, Vol.1.
-Thy Nation Come and said he wanted to stay away from reggae influential sounds because of sentimental reasons.
+After the two-month period, his team sifted through the music and selected the album's final track list.
+He chose the album's title to sensitize Nigerians about their history and said he made the album for his core fans.
+He describes the album as two steps above Jagz Nation, Vol. 1: Thy Nation Come, and said he wanted to stay away from reggae influential sounds for sentimental reasons.
 He hopes people find healing from the album and wants people who are hurting to find comfort in it.

 On March 17, 2014, the album's cover art was released to the general public.
-Inspired by René Magritte, it is symbolic of a man standing with a fruit and apple blocking his face.
+It is inspired by René Magritte and is symbolic of a man standing with a fruit and apple blocking his face.
 The concept behind Magritte's work revolves around revealing one thing and hiding another.
 The cover art features a model holding different things that symbolize the culture of Nigeria.

-Jagz Nation Vol. 2: Royal Niger Company was initially meant to be a mixtape and was initially titled The Transfiguration of Jesse Jagz.
+Jagz Nation, Vol. 2: Royal Niger Company was initially meant to be a mixtape and was initially titled The Transfiguration of Jesse Jagz.

 On March 28, 2014, Jesse Jagz made the album available for digital streaming on SoundCloud.
-On August 2, 2014, he held the second edition of the Jesse Jagz Experience concert at the AGIP Recital Hall; he called it "The Greatest Concert" and performed alongside a 16-man hip-hop orchestra band.
+On August 2, 2014, he held the second edition of the Jesse Jagz Experience concert at the AGIP Recital Hall; he called it "The Greatest Concert" and performed with a 16-man hip-hop orchestra band.

+The album's lead single "The Search (Radio)", which was released on May 15, 2014, includes rap verses by Jumar and Dugod.
+The song's accompanying music video was directed by J.O King.
+The music video for "Sunshine", the album's second single, was directed by Terver Trump and released on March 17, 2015.